INSIGHT

 insight featured image

-For years commencing on or after 1 July 2023, Australian public companies that are required to prepare consolidated financial statements under Chapter 2M of the Corporations Act 2001 are required to provide summary information regarding the parent and other entities comprising the consolidated group.
+For years commencing on or after 1 July 2023, Australian public companies that prepare financial statements under Chapter 2M of the Corporations Act 2001 are required to provide a consolidated entity disclosure statement (‘CEDS’).

-Entities that are not required to prepare a consolidated entity disclosure statement will be required to make a statement to this effect.
-Directors will also be required to include a statement within their directors’ declaration that the consolidated entity disclosure statement is ‘true and correct’.
+Entities that are required to consolidate subsidiaries must provide summary information regarding the entities comprising their consolidated group.
+Entities that are not required to prepare consolidated financial statements will be required to make a statement to this effect.
+Directors will also be required to include a statement within their directors’ declaration that CEDS is ‘true and correct.’

 The Amendment applies for the first time for financial years ending on or after 30 June 2024.
 Management of public companies that report under the Act should consider the information required to be disclosed within the CEDS by the Amendment and commence a project to gather the required data, including implementing appropriate control structures.
 The information required includes the legal name of each entity within the consolidated group, its place of incorporation, and its tax residency, without the context of materiality.

 The stated purpose of the Amendment is to protect the integrity of the Australian tax regime and improve transparency regarding taxation outcomes.
-The Amendment also includes changes to the thin capitalisation regime for foreign-controlled entities or outbound multinational groups.
+The Amendment also included changes to the thin capitalisation regime for foreign-controlled entities or outbound multinational groups.

 Which entities are impacted by the Amendment?